projectchrono/chrono/doxygen/documentation/manuals/chrono/rigid_bodies.md

 ﻿
-Rigid bodies      {#rigid_bodies}
+Rigid Bodies      {#rigid_bodies}
 ============

 Rigid bodies play an important role in Chrono as they represent parts of mechanisms.
 You can add a rigid body using different methods:
- - [using chrono::ChBody directly](@ref manual_ChBody); in this case, the body will not come with any visualization asset nor collision shape: you will need to add them in a second step;
+ - [using ChBody directly](@ref manual_ChBody); in this case, the body will not come with any visualization asset nor collision shape: you will need to add them in a second step;
  - [using 'Easy' bodies](@ref manual_easybodies); if you need basic shapes (sphere, cylinder, box, convex hull, cluster of spheres) this is the way to go; the visualization and collision shapes are (optionally) added automatically;

 Rigid bodies are not the only option.
 Chrono can simulate also flexible finite-elements bodies.
 Please refer to [FEA manual](@ref manual_fea) for a description of the FEA capabilities.